microbiomedata/context-collaboration/ADDING_MAPPINGS.md

 Who can contribute to the subset mappings?
 Just LLMs?
 No!
 This repo is designed to drive a consensus building process.

-Anyone can contribute subset mappings by adding to the designated files (which haven't been specified yet).
+Anyone can contribute subset mappings by adding to cumulative_attributed_subset_mapping_including_invalids.tsv.
-There are supported YAML, JSON and long table formats.
+That in a long table formats, but the data can also be expressed in YAML or JSON.

 We are in the process of developing a wide table format.
 It will require combining some fields together, like agent plus timestamp to form per-batch columns, and confidence plus comment to form cell values.